mmonj/class-notes/docs/CSCI 381 - Python/review/midterm-problem-sets1.md

    a.
 Determine if modifying `a` affects `b`.
 Why or why not?

    b.
-What line 3 instead read `del a`.
+What if line 3 instead read `del a`.
 Would this have an effect on `b`?
 Why or why not?

    &nbsp;